 Your current Meet Templates can be found at Manage Team > Schedule > Meet Templates.

-To edit your Meet Template, click on the name of the template.
-There, you'll find four tabs: Events, Entry Rules, Meet Entry Fees, and Participation Requirements.
+To edit, click on the name of the template.
+There, you'll find four tabs: Events, Entry Rules, Entry Fees, Eligibility and Seeding & Scoring (only for Meet Maestro users).

-You can save multiple Meet Templates for various kinds of meets.
-Once you've created one Meet Template, you can copy it and make any modifications so the new template can be used with a different kind of meet, such as a championship meet.
+Once you've created one Meet Template, you can Copy Template and make any modifications so the new template can be used with a different kind of meet, such as a Divisionals or Championship meet.

-Your events will be listed under the Events subtab:
+Your meet events will be listed under the Events subtab.

-You can edit the events or add new events:
+You can edit the events (pencil icon above) or add new events.

 Meet Entry Rules